Wanna know what separates the yawn-inducing copy from the “OMG–where’s my wallet?!” type of copy?

 He found that the use of “BYAF” DOUBLED the success rate of compliance.

 So if you ask your readers something, remind them that they have a choice in the matter (and no, you don’t have to say the exact words “BYAF” to do that).

 Soooo you might say something like “Sign up for our newsletter to get 50% off your next purchase.
 Not interested in discounts?
 That’s cool too.”

-Here’s another example from the online retail company, Moosejaw, which I LOVE:
+Here’s another example from the online retail company, Moosejaw:

-That’s the type of thing you want to do in your writing.
+That’s the type of thing you want to do with your copy.